darthluke04/YoungMens/README.md

 # YoungMens
-Everything for out Young Men's Quorum.
+##Everything for our Young Men's Quorum.